Layer types

 Heatmap

-Section titled “Heatmap”The Heatmap layer type displays the density of data using a color gradient with intensity styled by a Constant concentration of points or weighted Range with selected attribute value.
-This is one option type for MultiPoint GeoJSON datasets.
+Section titled “Heatmap”The Heatmap layer type displays the density of data using a color gradient with intensity styled by a Constant concentration of points or weighted Range of a selected attribute value.

 Polygon